 The filter is the owner’s best friend when it comes to cleaning up, and it should be able to support the different kinds of filtrations.

 Mechanical Filtration – Your filter sucks tank water through a tube, and as it does this debris and floaters are caught in the filter’s media.
 As the water passes through different media, the wastes are collected in the filter media.
 The finer the media, the more waste it catches.

 Biological Filtration – With biological filtration, you utilize the friendly bacteria inside the tank.
 These friendly bacteria build colonies in various spaces of the tank, and what they do is mainly break down the different debris in the tank.
 As they feed on this debris, they also clean your tank!

 Chemical Filtration – This occurs when you add tank-friendly chemicals to the aquarium in order to treat the water and improve its quality, removing toxins and unwanted chemicals for a better environment for your fish.
 This can also be done by getting a chemical media for your tank filter.

 Aside from cleaning the filters of your tanks, you can also help out by clearing the build-up that might appear on the aquarium walls and floor.

 Where to buy?

 If you’re coming from mid-sized aquariums and then venturing into full-time large fish tanks, choosing the best 55 gallon fish tank can be intimidating.
 But having this big of a tank is a wonder to behold, whether at home or at the office.
-So don’t let fear get in the way of owning large tanks with beautiful full-sized fishes!
-Choose any from my top list above and you’ll be confident you’re owning one of the best.
+So don’t let fear get in the way of owning large tanks with beautiful full-sized fish!
+Choose any from my top list above and you’ll be confident you own one of the most suitable.